Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Main results

 \begin{assumption}[Strict positivity] There exists $c_4 > 0$ such that $g(u) \ge c_4$ for all $u \in [0,1]$. \end{assumption}

 \begin{assumption}[Upper bound] There exists $c_5 > 0$ such that $g(u) \le c_5$ for all $u \in [0,1]$. \end{assumption}

-Assumption~\ref{as:assumption3} ensures that the alternative density differs sufficiently from the uniform, preventing degenerate cases where the likelihood ratio is nearly constant.
-Assumption~\ref{as:assumption4} ensures that the alternative places positive mass everywhere on $[0,1]$, which is needed for the optimal policy to be well-defined.
-Assumption~\ref{as:assumption5} is a boundedness condition.
+Assumption~\ref{as:assumption3} ensures that the alternative density differs sufficiently from the uniform (the likelihood ratio is not nearly constant); Assumption~\ref{as:assumption4} bounds the likelihood ratio away from zero (the finite maximisation over $l$ already makes the policy well-defined; the lower bound enters the Lipschitz-stability constants of the Monte Carlo analysis); Assumption~\ref{as:assumption5} is a boundedness condition.

-Among our four simulation models, the truncated normal and beta models satisfy all three assumptions.
-The mixture normal and Student-$t$ models violate Assumption~\ref{as:assumption5} because $g(u) \to \infty$ as $u \to 0$.
-Nevertheless, the algorithm converges stably for these models, suggesting that the boundedness assumption is sufficient but not necessary; see Section~\ref{sec:sim_robustness}.
+Only the truncated normal among our simulation models satisfies Assumptions~\ref{as:assumption3}--\ref{as:assumption5}.
+The mixture-normal and beta alternatives retain a non-increasing likelihood ratio, and hence the population optimality interpretation, but violate regularity conditions used in the convergence analysis.
+The Student-$t$ alternative also violates likelihood-ratio monotonicity and is retained only as an out-of-model stress test.
+Model-specific details and the precise scope of each guarantee are given in Supplementary Section~\ref{sec:supp_models}.

 \begin{theorem} Under Assumptions~\ref{as:assumption3}--\ref{as:assumption5}, a minimiser $\mu^*$ of the dual satisfies, for each $\gamma = 0, \ldots, K{-}1$:

 \end{theorem}